 Then there's a big, big, big dinner tonight at the site of the charity golf tournament.

-So who do we have as the uh the guest?
+So who do we have as the guest?

 Mark Stein is the guest slave tomorrow here, hosting the guest host.

-I folks, I gotta go back out to uh Los Angeles for another cochlear ear tune-up because I've got to get the tune-up to match the progress in this new implant on the right side that I'm pretty sure I am making.
+Folks, I got to go back out to Los Angeles for another cochlear ear tune-up because I've got to get the tune-up to match the progress in this new implant on the right side that I'm pretty sure I am making.

-My new right side implant by itself, just used alone, the brand new one, is still so bad, even though it's improved a hundred percent from day one, by itself, it's still so bad.
+Although it's still mind-boggling to me, my new right side implant by itself, just used alone, the brand new one, is still so bad, even though it's improved 100% from day one, by itself, it's still so bad.

-Other than that, and they still sound, everybody still sounds like the chipmunks speed it up.
+Other than that, and they still sound, everybody still sounds like the chipmunks speeded up.

 I mean, dual speed, twice as fast chipmunks.